Skip to content

 specialist set requires at least one update or clear flag.
 It does not rename a specialist and does not move a specialist between tool lanes; create a new specialist when the name or tool lane should change.
 Changes affect future launches and profiles resolved from the updated specialist definition.
 Already-running easy instances keep their current runtime state.

-Easy Profiles
+Project Profiles

-houmao-mgr project easy profile create \
+houmao-mgr project profile create \

 --name reviewer-default \